Enough of this smoke. I’m outta here

 I ended the previous post with the events at Logan Pass – the westernmost point to which we could travel on the Going to the Sun Road on 8 September 2017 and a photo – taken from a safe distance I assure you – of the fearsome Columbian ground squirrel.
 Those of you who were interested enough to look through my photo album from the day might have wondered why I included this rather awkwardly framed picture

 since it clearly cuts off segments of the sign.
 I took it to try to show you the flakes of ash we were breathing.
 It is a poorly executed attempt but if you look at it very closely along the dark edges of the sign you can see tiny white specks.
-They are ash particles and as I ran my finger along the sign it became covered in ash reminiscent of the soot I found on signs and railings in Beijing when I visited there several years ago.
+They are ash particles and as I ran my finger along the sign it became covered in ash reminiscent of the soot I found on signs and railings in Beijing when I visited there several years ago and worried about that city’s pollution.

 We wandered around at Logan Pass for 20 minutes or perhaps half an hour before returning to the bus for the ride down the mountain and out of the park.
 By this point in the day, the group had developed a congenial rapport.
 I rode shotgun next to Charles and, while I asked some serious questions, I enthusiastically tossed out a pun whenever one came to mind also adding comments that in other circumstances might have been considered inappropriately irreverent.
 Fortunately, everyone was good natured about both my humor and the rather dismal day – especially Chris who could be every bit as flippant and perhaps indecorous as I. It could be that Wendy was an equal participant but writing this entry nearly three months past the events, I recall Chris’ banter more vividly though Wendy certainly wasn’t shy.